How to Measure and Improve Your Sales Effectiveness

 Customer Attrition Rate/Churn Rate

-Speaking of money spent on acquiring customers, attrition and churn rates are two more key indicators in how effectively your sales and marketing efforts are performing.
+Speaking of money spent on acquiring customers, attrition and churn rates are two more key indicators of how effectively your sales and marketing efforts are performing.

 If your customers are churning out more quickly than you can make money from their accounts, your efforts are likely not very effective; it might be time to go back to the drawing board somewhere in the process.